 Frequently asked questions

-Is an eSIM worth it in Luxembourg if I have EU roaming?
+Is an eSIM in Luxembourg worth it if I have EU roaming?

 Is there good coverage in Luxembourg City?